shoeheng/dbmle/dbmle-pkg/README.md

 `dbmle`
 ================

 This package provides a design-based maximum likelihood estimate of the numbers of always takers, compliers, defiers, and never takers in the sample of people in an experiment, following Christy and Kowalski (2025).
-The package is compatible with experiments with either a Bernoulli randomized design or a completely randomized design, and in this case, results are exact.
+The package is compatible with experiments that use either a Bernoulli randomized design or a completely randomized design, and results are exact in both cases.
 This package also reports other statistics from Christy and Kowalski (2025), including credible sets.
 See below for instructions on how to use this package in Stata.

 ----------------------------------------------------------------------
 Installation